 Most of the ten companies were eventually bought by other ventures, so the names may not be familiar.
 I’ll mention two there because they are a tangential part of the Illumina story.

 Pharmacopeia was one of the notable successes for the investment firm.
 Bob Grubbs, who would later win the 2005 Nobel Price in Chemistry, was one of the founders of this biotech.
-Remember the name, because he crops up again in this story.
+He will crop up again in this story.

 Caliper Technologies was another successs.
 Larry had recruited an intern named John Steulpnagel, who he quickly promoted to associate.
 Steulpnagel was heavily involved in Caliper Technologies.
-Remember the name, as he’ll later be a co-founder of Illumina.
+And he would later be a co-founder of Illumina.